Anant/framework/assessment.md

       - Demonstrate best practice knowledge for Sitecore, EpiServer, or Kentico
       - Demonstrate Cloud deployment knowledge
       - Demonstrate Horizontal & Vertical Scaling knowledge
-      - Demonstrate Tier & CICD Deploymnet knowledge
+      - Demonstrate Tier & CICD Deployment knowledge
       - Demonstrate the ability to communicate with the Client
   - Demonstrate Enteprise Architecture of Sitecore
     - Strong knowledge of On-Prem and Cloud Deployments